Home » Indian Society » Child Labour in India

 • Parental illiteracy and ignorance: The issue is exacerbated by the child’s parents’ lack of education.
 They flout the law and subject their children to cruel exploitation because they lack literacy and knowledge of the negative effects of child labour.

-Government Initiatives on Child Labour
+Government Initiatives To Eradicate Child Labour in India

 Constitutional Provision